Annual General Meeting Agenda Template for Condo Associations (Free)

 Kohabit centralizes everything you need to prepare and run your AGM: a Bill 16-compliant maintenance log, budget tracking, a digital voting module, and document management.
 No more juggling spreadsheets and email threads.

 Why Host Your Data in Canada?
-Sovereignty, Privacy, and Legal Obligations
+Sovereignty, Privacy, and Legal Obligations for Condo Associations

-08 May 2026
+May 8, 2026